-- Column 7 Total Expenses before adjustments

-- Column 12 Inter functional adjustments
+Column 12 Inter functional adjustments

-- Column 13 Allocation of program support
+Column 13 Allocation of program support

 SCHEDULE 42: Additional Information

 This section analyses information contained in Schedule 40, Statement of Operations: Expenses.

 The schedule isolates amounts which are included in a column total or row total.

 TOTAL OF COLUMN 1 AND 14 INCLUDES: